What Is the Difference Between Co-ops and Condos?

-Cooperative buildings, also known as co-ops, are typically associated with New York City.
-That’s because there’s more co-op buildings in the Big Apple.
-According to the U.S. Census Bureau, there are 328,529 co-op units compared to 115,844 condominium (condo) units.
-But condos didn’t become a phenomenon until the 1960s when FHA guidelines made provisions for their financing.
+Cooperative buildings, also known as co-ops, are typically associated with New York City because it has so many co-op buildings.
+According to the U.S. Census Bureau, there were 328,529 co-op units in the Big Apple in 2017, compared to 115,844 condominium (condo) units.
+Condos didn’t become a phenomenon until the 1960s when FHA guidelines made provisions for their financing.

-“Procedurally, it’s easier for the owner of an apartment building that started as a rental to convert into a co-op than to a condo, which is one reason there’s more co-ops in the city,” says Peter Palion, CFP and founder of Master Plan Advisory in East Meadow, New York.
+“Procedurally, it’s easier for the owner of an apartment building that started as a rental to convert into a co-op than to a condo,” said Peter Palion, CFP and founder of Master Plan Advisory in East Meadow, N.Y.

-Other hot beds for co-op buildings include San Francisco, Minneapolis, Washington, D.C., Atlanta, Boston, Seattle, Indianapolis, Detroit, Chicago, Tucson, Phoenix and a few cities in Florida as well as sprinkled throughout the East Coast.
+Other hotbeds for co-op buildings include San Francisco, Minneapolis, Washington, D.C., Atlanta, Boston, Seattle, Indianapolis, Detroit, Chicago, Tucson, Phoenix, and a few cities in Florida.

 Both co-ops and condos answer to an oversight entity.
-For co-ops, it is a committee or board while for condos it is a Homeowners Association (HOA).
+For co-ops, it is a committee or board, while for condos, it is a Homeowners Association (HOA).
 One is not more or less desirable than the other.
 It’s merely a matter of preference.
 Some desire condo residency because they offer outright ownership where co-ops sell fractional ownership through shares that are specific to the unit.
-Yet and still, either type of dwelling qualifies for homeowners insurance coverage.
+Either type of dwelling qualifies for homeowners insurance coverage.

-In fact, the structure itself is not the responsibility of the co-op buyer because he or she has only purchased the right to occupy the unit not the unit itself.
+In fact, the structure itself is not the responsibility of the co-op buyer because they have only purchased the right to occupy the unit, not the unit itself.

-Many condo complexes limit the number of rentals as a percentage of the total units ranging from 80 percent owner-occupied to 50 percent so as to prevent the complex from turning into an apartment rental, which can lower values.
+Many condo complexes limit the number of rentals as a percentage of the total units ranging from 80% owner-occupied to 50% so as to prevent the complex from turning into an apartment rental, which can lower values.
 Most co-ops do not allow subleases or rentals.

 The differences in ownership do not preclude a bank from repossessing either a co-op or condo in the event a buyer is unable to pay back the mortgage.
-But unlike co-ops, HUD approved condos can be financed through FHA mortgages while only certain banks participate in co-op lending and only after it’s determined that the co-op is a qualified building on the bank’s approved list.
-Condo units, which can be part of a single level, multiple level or detached, are financed separately and the property is secured by a trust deed or mortgage, according to state laws.
+But unlike co-ops, HUD-approved condos can be financed through FHA mortgages while only certain banks participate in co-op lending and only after it’s determined that the co-op is a qualified building on the bank’s approved list.
+Condo units—which can be part of a single level, multiple levels, or detached—are financed separately and the property is secured by a trust deed or mortgage, according to state laws.

 It is the co-op committee or board that approves a unit’s sale price and a co-op board can decline to approve the purchase price of a unit if it’s so low that it could impact the value of other shareholders’ units.
 In the case of condos, HOAs do not hold the power to prevent a sale or purchase.

-In the case of a co-op, the building pays the tax bill, according to Palion, which is divided among the tenants and factored into their monthly maintenance fee, which can be used to pay the salaries of a doorman, maintenance staff for upkeep and building superintendent.
+In the case of a co-op, the building pays the tax bill, which is divided among the tenants and factored into their monthly maintenance fee; this can be used to pay the salaries of a doorman, maintenance staff for upkeep, and building superintendent.
 In a condo, because the buyer owns the unit, the tax bill applies directly to the unit.
-Specifically, a condo unit is assessed separately for tax purposes with the understanding, in most cases, that the buyer owns the space between the walls, floors and ceilings, usually to the midpoint.
+Specifically, a condo unit is assessed separately for tax purposes with the understanding, in most cases, that the buyer owns the space between the walls, floors, and ceilings, usually to the midpoint.

 Taxes are then paid directly to the county assessor or through a lender's impound account.

 While the fees paid to a co-op might be higher than a condo's HOA, if improvements are proposed to the common area of a condo, owners who are opposed to the project often walk away dismayed.
-“They will be assessed some dollar amount of the cost if the other condo owners and HOA approve it,” Palion told The Balance.
+“They will be assessed some dollar amount of the cost if the other condo owners and HOA approve it,” according to Palion.

 Boards or Committees and HOAs

 When buying a condo, there is no selection process of the neighbors but there’s also no way to prevent a booming drummer from becoming a neighbor.
-Co-op shareholders, on the other hand, fully vet each other during the admissions process, requiring an interview and active digging into an applicant’s financial statements, assets, liabilities, credit report, bank accounts and requests letters of personal and professional recommendation.
+Co-op shareholders, on the other hand, fully vet each other during the admissions process, requiring an interview and actively digging into an applicant’s financial statements, assets, liabilities, credit report, and bank accounts, while requesting letters of personal and professional recommendation.
 While the process appears to be a severe violation of confidentiality, shareholders approve of it because it allows them to pick and choose others who buy into the co-op and reside in the building.